AkshatSh/DPD/docs/blog_1.md

 Explore creating labeling functions by checking if the words of a span are similar to already labeled words, through an embedding space.

 - Create pipeline for generating labeling functions based on a small amount of labeled examples
-    - Support an active learning loop of labeling N examples, generating label functions, training model on noisy dataset, and evaluate model, then grabe N more examples so dataset size is (2N) and continue and analyze model performance vs number of labeled examples
+    - Support an active learning loop of labeling N examples, generating label functions, training model on noisy dataset, and evaluate model, then grab N more examples so dataset size is (2N) and continue and analyze model performance vs number of labeled examples
 - Run evaluation experiments on
     - CADEC [7] Adverse Drug Reactions
     - CONLL [8] PER tag (identifying people)